· Does IMC (Interventional Medical Center) sponsor stem cell studies through the FDA?

 · Are there any moral or religious issues with regards to adipose stem cell transplant?

-UPRI provides adult stem cell treatment with mesenchymal stem cells which come from the person receiving treatment.
-Embryonic stem cells are typically associated with ethical and political controversies.
+IMC provides adult stem cell treatment with mesenchymal stem cells which come from the person receiving treatment.
+Embryonic stem cells are typically associated with ethical and political controversies and is illegal in the US.

 · Is adult adipose stem cell therapy FDA approved?